Best Domain Name For Affiliate Marketing

 Okay, maybe this should have been at the top of the list.

-It’s not only a representation of your business but it also represents you as a person.
+Furthermore, it’s not only a representation of your business but it also represents you as a person.

 The domain name should make you feel so proud that you could share it with an employer, if asked to.